 Several other examples are seen along the road.

 Here, all but the centre row of the circuit board is equipped with LEDs.

-Currently, the only examples of the Voyager that I have seen in Derbyshire are on Fields Farm Road in Long Eaton.
-These were installed on new columns in September 2016 and replaced 8 m columns supporting (mostly) 90 W SOX lanterns.
+Fields Farm Road in Long Eaton is also home to a number of these lanterns.
+These were installed on new columns in September 2016 and replaced 8 m columns supporting (mostly) 90 Watt SOX lanterns.

 As with their predecessors, the new columns are 8 m in height.